 More Questions About Divorce?

-Ilizna Esterhuyse, founder of iedivorce and author of What You Should Know Before Filing For Divorce is an admitted attorney of the High Court of South Africa, specializing in Divorce and Family Law matters.
+Nazli Williams, divorce attorney at Patton Williams Attorneys and co-author of What You Should Know Before Filing For Divorce is an admitted attorney of the High Court of South Africa, specialising in Divorce and Family Law matters.
 Her fields of interest include Divorce Law, Family Law, Domestic Violence Law and International Divorce Law.
 Her vision is to demystify Family Law processes, helping good people in plain language and with great technology, to achieve remarkable results.